 The trouble mostly starts with the lighting coil that offers a current with a high tension of 40 Volts.

 This happens when there is no or a low load.
 When there is normal load of a front and rear light, the voltage will decrease rapidly.

 1. You are using bulbs designed for a bicycle.

 2. A bad connection at the bulbs or switch.

-3. A single brake bulb or flashing indicator increases let the tension decrease insufficiently.
+3. A single brake bulb or flashing indicator will not decrease your current voltage sufficiently.

 Apply the right bulbs with prescribed power (Watt).

 The more power the bulbs will use; the lower the voltage in the circuit will be.